overwatchTO/overwatchto.github.io/join.md

   <div class="row justify-content-center page-section-no-line">
     <div class="col-12 col-md-10 col-xl-8">
       <h2>Register a Team</h2>
       <p>If you have at least three players, you can register a team.
-The rest of your roster will be filled out on Draft Night, from the pool of individual signups.</p>
+The rest of your roster will be filled out on Draft Night, from the pool of individual signups.
+Team registration closes April 27th, 2018.</p>
-      <p>Fill out the registration form <a href="https://goo.gl/forms/VVoZOBLtO3sDnZIg1">here</a>.</p>
+      <p>Fill out the team registration form <a href="https://goo.gl/forms/Pz7VZoCnSXH6CMRQ2">here</a>.</p>
     </div>
   </div>

   <div class="row justify-content-center page-section-no-line">
     <div class="col-12 col-md-10 col-xl-8">
       <h2>Sign up as an individual</h2>
-      <p>We'll be opening up individual registration soon.
-If you'd like to be kept in the loop, sign up for our mailing list below.</p>
+      <p>Don't have a team.
+No problem!
+You can sign up as an individual and get drafted to a team on our Draft Night before the season begins.
+Registration closes April 27th, 2018.</p>
+      <p>Fill out the individual registration form <a href="https://goo.gl/forms/TZQNA3oYjmMQ0Vdx2">here</a>.</p>
     </div>
   </div>